Colac, Victoria

-Colac /ˈkoʊlæk/ is a small city in the Western District of Victoria, Australia, approximately 150 kilometres south-west of Melbourne on the southern shore of Lake Colac.
+Colac /ˈkoʊlæk/ is a town in the Western District of Victoria, Australia, approximately 150 kilometres south-west of Melbourne on the southern shore of Lake Colac.

 History

-For thousands of years clans of the Gulidjan people occupied the region of Colac.
+For thousands of years clans of the Gulidjan people lived in the region of Colac.

-British colonisation
+British settlement

 The British first entered the region in March 1837, when several land-holders came upon Lake Colac while searching for the missing colonist Joseph Gellibrand.
 Another larger search party, which was acting on information that local Gulidjan had killed Gellibrand, arrived in April.
 This group returned to Geelong after two Gulidjan people were killed by Aboriginal trackers accompanying the party.